RELATIONS & PERSONNEL MANAGEMENT

 resources (Alile and Anao, 1990; Adeusi, et al 2013).

-The desire to develop financial market in an economy
+economic growth.
+The desire to develop financial market

-is intimately connected with the objective of accelerating
+in an economy is intimately connected with the objective

-financial market is the Stock Exchange, which deals
+Among this financial market is the Stock Exchange, which

-with the mobilisation of both medium and long-term capital
+deals with the mobilisation of both medium and long-term

 The mechanism of Stock Exchange came into existence